Nasfame/hive/README.md

 ## CoopHive v0 Testnet

-The testnet has a base curency of ETH and you will also get LP to pay for jobs (and nodes to stake).
+The testnet has a base currency of ETH and you will also get HIVE to pay for jobs (and nodes to stake).

 Metamask: